LAB-Entreprenor/iframe-kiosk-display/README.md

 Accessable through: ``http://localhost:5000/manage`` or ``http://<machine>.local:5000/manage``

+### Disclaimer

+This app is developed to be used with raspberry pi (linux) and View departures Service, but there should be no problem using it to display any other web page suitable for an always on display.

-Skyss is a registered trademark of Hordaland County Councile (Hordaland Fylkeskommune) which is not affiliated with this product.
+_Skyss is owned by VESTLAND FYLKESKOMMUNE SKYSS which is not affiliated with this project._